richelbilderbeek/k3reviews/Reviews/KoningWillemAlexander.md

 K3 congratulates Princess Maxima for her relationship with King Willem-Alexander

-A remake of [Prins Willem-Alexander](PrinsWillemAlexander.md) with less cool lyrics.
+A remake of [Willem-Alexander](WillemAlexander.md) with less cool lyrics.
 But it still is a nice song.